bayfrontmedia/simple-pdo/README.md

 **Description:**

-Set given database name as current.
+Set given database name as current for the next query only.
 After the next query, the current database will automatically revert to the default database.

 **Parameters:**